 A Rising Beat

-LMU Director of Journalism Evelyn McDonnell is a free-press rock-n-roller, preparing students to become expert storytellers and messengers of truth for the greater good.
-Specializing in music, gender and politics, McDonnell has been spreading the news on the bluff for eight years and counting.
+Evelyn McDonnell, LMU Director of Journalism, is a free-press rock-n-roller, preparing students to become expert storytellers and messengers of truth for the greater good.
+Specializing in music, gender, and politics, McDonnell has been spreading the news on the bluff for ten years and counting.

-“LMU’s location provides access to the many media outlets in LA,” McDonnell said.
-“Our aim is to have students interact with the major players in this landscape and become ethical, innovative storytellers.”
+“LMU’s location provides access to the many media outlets in L.A.,” McDonnell said.
+“We aim to have students interact with the major players in this landscape and become ethical, innovative storytellers.”

-Over the course of the next few years, McDonnell hopes to see the major build upon its strong ethical and critical foundation by adding more courses that focus on television/radio, news documentaries and online platforms, giving students the opportunity to fully explore the nuances of the Fourth Estate.
+Over the next few years, McDonnell hopes to see the major build upon its strong ethical and critical foundation by adding more courses that focus on television/radio, news documentaries, and online platforms, allowing students to explore the nuances of the Fourth Estate fully.

 “There’s a real diversity in LMU students that is very inspiring,” McDonnell said.
-“What unites them is a sense of a larger purpose - faith, social justice work and their involvement in service organizations.
-The rhetoric in the university mission of the whole self is really embodied by our students.”
+“What unites them is a sense of a larger purpose - faith, social justice work, and their involvement in service organizations.
+Our students embody the rhetoric in the university mission of the whole self.”

-“My hope is that my students learn how to write in a way that is informative and a pleasure to read,” McDonnell said.
+“I hope that my students learn how to write in a way that is informative and a pleasure to read,” McDonnell said.
 “The best way to learn to write well is to read a lot of good writing.”

-“The gender angle has always been very important to me because so few women are music critics,” McDonnell said.
-“I’ve always been very intrigued by the way in which women artists have been written about by male writers, such as how Joni Mitchell’s romantic involvements seemed to garner more press attention than her music.”
+“The gender angle has always been critical to me because so few women are music critics,” McDonnell said.
+“I’ve always been very intrigued by how women artists have been written about by male writers, such as how Joni Mitchell’s romantic involvements seemed to garner more press attention than her music.”

 As for what advice McDonnell has for aspiring journalists?